Sky-touching temple in Ayodhya to come up within four months:

 His another poll meeting is lined up at Kamli Baghicha maidan, Poraiyahat in the neighbouring Godda district.
 Not long ago, the Supreme Court gave its ruling on Ayodhya, there was a demand of Indians from all over the world for 100 years that a grand Ram temple should be built at Ram Janmabhoomi, he said.

-Saluting the tribal freedom fighters who had launched 'Santhal Hul' (revolution) against the British, Shah told the poll rally it was traitors like Mir Jafar who had allowed the British to establish their 'raj'.
-"Even today I will tell (you) that identify traitors like Mir Jafar, who should not become your representatives and vote for the BJP, Narendra Modi with 56-inch chest can develop and protect the country," Shah said without identifying any of the rivals.
+Saluting the tribal freedom fighters who had launched 'Santhal Hul' (revolution) against the British, Shah told the poll rally it was traitors like Mir Zaffar who had allowed the British to establish their 'raj'.
+"Even today I will tell (you) that identify traitors like Mir Zaffar, who should not become your representatives and vote for the BJPthe 56-inch Narendra Modi can develop the country and protect the country," Shah said without naming anybody.

-A powerful aide of Siraj-ud-daulah, Bengal's last Independent nawab, Mir Jafar refused to help the besieged nawab during the Battle of Plassey in 1757, paving the way for British rule in India. "(JMMs) Hemant ji (Soren) wants to become chief minister sitting in the lap of the Congress.
-I would like to ask Hemant Soren who had opened gun-fire, tear-gas and resorted to baton-charge on the youth of Jharkhand during the statehood movement?
-If you dont remember, ask Guruji (as Shibu Soren is referred to in the state)," he said.

-"It was the Congress/RJD and Lalu Prasad who forced the youth of Jharkhand to martyrdomwhile the BJP-led Atal Bihari Vajpayee government had created Jharkhand," he added.
-"Now you made an alliance to become chief minister.
-You should feel ashamed of stooping to so low," Shah said apparently taking potshots at Hemant Soren, who is JMM's working president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)